Routine childhood vaccinations

 Vaccination programme

-The table below shows the age when your child will be offered their baby and pre-school vaccinations, and the diseases your child will be protected against.
+The tables below show the age when your child will be offered their baby and pre-school vaccinations, and the diseases your child will be protected against.

-From time to time, the vaccination doses and timings change in Jersey (as in the UK) to reflect updated evidence and national guidance.
+Vaccination doses and schedule timings change in Jersey (as in the UK) to reflect updated evidence and national guidance.

 8 weeks of age